‘Alarming’ jump in proportion of knife assault hospital cases aged under 18

 Patrick Green, from anti-knife crime charity the Ben Kinsella Trust, said: “It’s a worrying stat, and indicates that knife crime is affecting young people disproportionately.”

-He said that hospital admission data often covers cases which haven’t been reported to the police.
+He said that hospital admission data often covers cases which have not been reported to the police.

 “It’s an important indicator of people who may not have confidence to come forward but are seeking support and going into health services.”